jeremykpark/aiq-mem0ai-config-samples/README.md

 # 🟩 Nvidia AgentIQ toolkit 🔌 Mem0 Plugin Extended Integration Scripts

 These are example scripts for Nvidia AgentIQ for configuring Mem0 with local sources and has been updated for the V2 version of Mem0 with a new plugin integration.
-This will allow you to run a local Nvidia AgentIQ memory development config, so that your agent will remember your preferences based on your user_id.
+This will allow you to locally utillize memory features in Nvidia AgentIQ, so that your agent will remember unique user preferences from chat interpretations, based on a user_id.

 This version was setup for Milvus vector store running locally, Mem0 installed locally, and several instances of ollama running locally for embedding and llm commands (need a tool calling model).